-Unlike an objective, which tells an employer what you hope to gain from a job, a summary statement emphasizes what you can offer a company.
+Unlike the old-fashioned resume objective, which tells an employer what you hope to gain from a job, a summary statement emphasizes your unique value and what you can offer a company.
 Think of it as your sales pitch.
-This statement should be approximately four to six lines highlighting your experience, achievements and characteristics that make you uniquely qualified for a position.
+This statement should be approximately four to six lines, and it should highlight the experience, achievements, and characteristics that make you uniquely qualified for a position.

 How to Make Your Summary Statement Stand Out

-Speaking of unique, it’s absolutely imperative that you tailor each and every summary statement to the particular job for which you’re applying.
+Speaking of unique, it’s absolutely imperative that you write each summary statement for the particular job for which you’re applying.
 Every position has its own set of requirements, and every company its own culture.
 Therefore, it just makes sense that the summary of your qualifications should speak to each one individually.

 Who Should Use a Resume Summary Statement